John Lautner | Los Angeles Conservancy

 John Lautner, FAIA (1911-1994)

-John Lautner was one of the most important American architects of the twentieth century, and perhaps one of the most misunderstood.
-His career spanned fifty-five years and left an indelible mark on the built environment of Southern California.
+John Lautner's career spanned fifty-five years and left an indelible mark on the built environment of Southern California.

 Lautner was born in 1911 and raised in Marquette, Michigan.
 His remarkable natural surroundings made a deep and lifelong impression.
 He had his first building experience at the age of twelve, when he helped his father construct a chalet designed by his mother.